replicatedhq/embedded-cluster/utils/README.md

-# embedded-cluster-utils
+# embedded-cluster/utils

-This repository contains utility functions for working with embedded clusters.
+This module contains utility functions for working with embedded clusters.